Call (302) 853-2853

 2. Boat Size and Layout

-Per-foot pricing is a rough guide, but layout matters too.
+Bigger boats take longer, but layout matters just as much as length.
 A 28' center console with wide-open deck space is faster to detail than a 28' cabin cruiser with a flybridge, complex curves, and interior surfaces.

 Sportfish with tuna towers, hardtops with non-skid decks, and boats with tons of stainless or aluminum all take longer.